-OL5001 - Resolving Conflict (Graduate)
+OL5001 / OL5001-8 - Resolving Conflict (Graduate)

-Dealing with conflict is an inevitable part of a leader's role in any type of organization.
-This course examines conflict management processes and skills with emphasis on interaction patterns, interpersonal relationships, and communication skills.
-Students will examine the nature of conflict - its origins, sources, and types - as well as the concepts and skills of proactive intervention, conflict resolution and utilizing various conflict resolution strategies in organizational settings.
-Students will develop an understanding and appreciation of the theoretical, conceptual, and methodological breadth of conflict resolution in organizational contexts.
-Opportunities will be provided for students to develop application-based experience on a variety of conflict resolution situations.
+In this course, students will examine conflict management processes and skills with emphasis on interaction patterns, interpersonal relationships, and communication skills.
+Students will also examine the nature of conflict its origins, sources, and types - as well as the concepts and skills of proactive intervention, conflict resolution and utilizing various conflict resolution strategies in organizational settings.